shakedown-street/Squire-Framework/README.md

 # Squire-Framework
-#### Build Failing
+#### Build Failing for Redesign
 A jar-able game framework written in Java.
 The intention is to be jar-able and contain useful functionality for 2D game development.
-My overall goal is to write the framework in Java and create the games with JRuby, Jython or Nashorn.

 ### Engine Features
 * Sprite and Spritesheet handling.
+* Key and mouse input.
+* Nashorn scripting manager.
 * More in development (11/17/15)